alchitry/alchitry.github.io/content/tutorials/basic-cpu.md

 This is just a little more efficient.

 We can use the `SET` instruction with `R0` to jump to anywhere in our program.
-There is where labels are really helpful since we don't care what the actual instruction number is as the label will get replaced with the proper value.
+This is where labels are really helpful since we don't care what the actual instruction number is as the label will get replaced with the proper value.

 The delay function uses `R11`, `R12`, and `R13` to count from 0 to 16,777,215.
 This takes a decent amount of time so we can actually see the LEDs change.